-Fanny, at once agitated and dejected, replied, "if you hear of it from everybody, cousin, there
+Fanny, at once agitated and dejected, replied, "If you hear of it from everybody, cousin, there can be nothing for me to tell."

 "Not of facts, perhaps; but of feelings, Fanny.
 No one but you can tell me them.
 I do not mean to press you, however.
 If it is not what you wish yourself, I have done.
 I had thought it might be a relief."